-Part of the community since 1891, Boys & Girls Clubs of San Francisco (BGCSF) currently serves more than 1,400 youth ages six-18 per day.
-We have more than 5,800 active members and serve more than 17,000 youth per year at 11 program sites—including eight Clubhouses located in the neighborhoods with the fewest resources, one extension site, two school-based sites and Camp Mendocino – a 2,000-acre residential summer camp that provides a creative and fun outdoor experience for youth.
+Part of the community since 1891, Boys & Girls Clubs of San Francisco (BGCSF) currently serves 1,618 youth (ages six-18) per day.
+We serve more than 17,000 youth per year at 11 program sites—including eight Clubhouses located in the neighborhoods with the fewest resources, one extension site, two school-based sites and Camp Mendocino – a 2,000-acre residential summer camp that provides a creative and fun outdoor experience for youth.
 We are open “when kids need us most” – after school, on most school holidays and during the summer.
 We offer safe places where young people can learn, grow, and succeed.

 We operate eight Clubhouses, two school-based sites, and Camp Mendocino, a residential summer camp in Mendocino County.

 Our Clubhouses: Columbia Park (serving the Western Mission), Mission (serving the eastern Mission), Don Fisher (serving the Western Addition/Hayes Valley), Willie Mays Clubhouse at Hunters Point, Excelsior, Sunnydale, Tenderloin, and Visitacion Valley.

 School-based sites: KIPP San Francisco College Preparatory in Potrero Hill and San Francisco Community School, a K-8 school in the Excelsior neighborhood.
 Extension Site: Boeddeker Park, which serves our Tenderloin Clubhouse members.